Narmer: Unification of Upper and Lower Egypt

 Narmer Macehead (drawing).
 The design shows captives being presented to Pharaoh Narmer enthroned in a naos.
 Ashmolean Museum, Oxford.

 The scene depicts a ceremony in which captives and plunder are presented to King Narmer, who is enthroned beneath a canopy on a stepped platform.
 He wears the Red Crown of Lower Egypt, holds a flail, and is wrapped in a long cloak.
-To the left, Narmer's name is written inside a representation of the palace facade (the serekh) surmounted by a falcon.
+To the left (out of frame), Narmer's name is written inside a representation of the palace facade (the serekh) surmounted by a falcon.
 At the bottom is a record of animal and human plunder; 400,000 cattle, 1,422,000 goats, and 120,000 captives.

 Archaeological evidence suggests that Egypt was at least partially unified during the reigns of Ka and Iry-Hor (Narmer's immediate predecessors), and perhaps as early as Scorpion I. Tax collection is probably documented for Ka and Iry-Hor.
 The evidence for a role for Scorpion I in Lower Egypt comes from his tomb Uj in Abydos (Upper Egypt), where labels were found identifying goods from Lower Egypt.
 These are not tax documents, however, so they are probably indications of trade rather than subjugation.
 There is a substantial difference in the quantity and distribution of inscriptions with the names of those earlier kings in Lower Egypt and Canaan (which was reached through Lower Egypt), compared to the inscriptions of Narmer.
 Ka's inscriptions have been found in three sites in Lower Egypt and one in Canaan.
 Iry-Hor inscriptions have also been found in two sites in Lower Egypt and one in Canaan.
 This must be compared to Narmer, whose serekhs have been found in ten sites in Lower Egypt and nine sites in Canaan (see discussion in "Tomb and Artefacts" section).
 This demonstrates a qualitative difference between Narmer's role in Lower Egypt compared to his two immediate predecessors.
 There is no evidence in Lower Egypt of any Upper Egyptian king's presence before Iry-Hor.
 The archaeological evidence suggest that the unification began before Narmer, but was completed by him through the conquest of a polity in the north-west Delta as depicted on the Narmer Palette.